Curious and Intellectually omnivorous

 Premier research opportunities

+A cornerstone of the Swarthmore experience, undergraduate research enriches both students and faculty.
+Approximately two-thirds of Swarthmore students participate in undergraduate research or independent creative projects with the support and mentorship of faculty members.
+Each summer, more than $800,000 in grants is awarded by the College to support research in the humanities, social sciences, natural sciences, and engineering divisions, as well as for social action projects.
 Our world-class faculty is inspired to collaborate with undergraduate students on joint research projects, which helps students call on their diverse backgrounds to envision themselves as problem finders and problem solvers.
-That sparks the kind of discussions you can’t stop thinking about, or for that matter, stop talking about.
 Before long, you're thinking of ways to apply your ideas, to make them more relevant to the world.
-Whether that means engineering with new technology, advancing sustainability research, starting a microfinance incubator, or holding a mirror up to your country or century, as a Swattie, you'll have what it takes to apply your knowledge with meaning and purpose.
+Whether that means engineering with new technology, advancing sustainability research, starting a microfinance incubator, or helping communities heal through art, as a Swattie, you'll have what it takes to apply your knowledge with meaning and purpose.

 An Honors Program like no other

 The Honors Program brims with intellectual exploration, celebrating the free and critical exchange of ideas through small-group interactions and challenging students to assert leadership during discussions.
 Honors Program candidates complete their senior year with written and oral evaluations by visiting examiners who are leading scholars and experts in their fields.

 Life outside the classroom